-Down With Love | Box Office Buz
+Down with Love | Box Office Buz

-Shiang Yu Ping, an expert divorce and inheritance lawyer, is seen by others as cold, selfish, and ruthless.
-After Yu-ping’s older brother dies in a car accident he has little choice in taking in his brother's two orphaned children, Fei and Ting.
-Every nanny he hires to care for them is either scared off by the mischievous children or ends up falling in love with him.
+Xiang Yu Ping, a divorce and inheritance lawyer, is seen by others as cold, selfish, and ruthless.
+He had taken in his brother's orphans and was in need of a nanny.
+But after he exhausted his supply of nannies, he still couldn't find one who doesn't fall in love with him or gets scared off by the kids.
 Fed up, Yu Ping asks his secretary, Yang Duo, to find a nanny that meets his requirements.
-Having lost all their wealth when their mother passed away and being abandoned by their father after racking up heavy debts; Yang Duo can not ignore the fact that she needs the money and recommends her younger sister, Yang Guo, for the job; assuring Yu Ping that her tomboyish sister will not fall in love with him by lying that she does not like men at all.
+She recommends her younger sister, Yang Guo, for the job; assuring Yu Ping that her tomboyish sister will not fall in love with him by lying that she does not like men at all.

 View Full Cast >